 The minimal data needed for reporting a security issue is a description of the potential vulnerability and contact details so that a dialogue can be established.

 Please contact Tunstall (UK) Ltd using one of the following methods.

 tel: +44 (0) 1977 660204

 With the introduction of the Modern Slavery Act 2015 every commercial organisation, which meets the financial threshold set by the Act, must prepare a Modern Slavery and Human Trafficking statement for each fiscal year.
 The legislation stipulates that an organisation's statement must include the steps it is taking in the fiscal year, to ensure that slavery and human trafficking are not taking place in any part of its business or supply chain and state that the organisation has taken no such steps.

-This statement will cover the activities of the Tunstall Group business.
+This statement will cover the activities of the Tunstall’s UK businesses.

 Tunstall currently operates in several countries.
-The Company is continuing a process to assess whether some activities or countries are at increased risk in relation to slavery and human trafficking.
+Tunstall is continuing a process to assess whether some activities and or countries are at increased risk in relation to modern slavery and human trafficking.

-This statement has been approved by the Tunstall Board of Directors.
+This statement has been approved by the Tunstall THUK Board of Directors.